How to watch Verzuz: Fat Joe vs Ja Rule online on Instagram, Triller and Fite

-Inter-borough action takes place when we watch Verzuz: Fat Joe vs Ja Rule live streams.
+Inter-borough action will take place when we watch the Verzuz: Fat Joe vs Ja Rule live stream.
 Yes, Verzuz decided to follow the team-based inanity of The Lox vs Dipset with another NYC battle, but we're thinking this one may be less hostile.

 It's airing on Instagram, Triller and Fite.